This is when quitting your job can be a good idea

 For me, quitting was a matter of what made the most sense for me, at a unique inflection point in my life.

 As I strode through Heathrow airport, in Spring 2019, on my way to catch a flight to Istanbul, my mobile phone rang.
 “We did it.”
 The voice on the other end of the line said.
-My start-up co-founder.
+My startup co-founder.
 “He’s going to invest into the business.”
 At a time when I should have been elated at huge investment, my heart sank.
 The few months prior to that phone call, I had actually started to regain my sanity, after more than two years of chronic stress, anxiety and near burnout.
-It meant that if we took the investment, I was tied to my start-up for the next few years.
+It meant that if we took the investment, I was tied to my startup for the next few years.

 A month after that phone call, I shut down my business.
 Other people found it hard to understand.
 They said, “You’ve put so much time and money into this”; but “look at everything you’ve achieved so far.”
 Listening to them, I still felt it wasn’t right.
-At that point in my life, I had founded two start-ups—the first one, still flourishing today, with my co-founder at the helm; and the second, I started a tech start-up on my own, determined to prove that I could do it.
+At that point in my life, I had founded two startups—the first one, still flourishing today, with my co-founder at the helm; and the second, I started a tech startup on my own, determined to prove that I could do it.
 And, like many decisions in my life, up until that point, it was done for the wrong reasons.

 I strategically quit, so I could find what I really wanted.
 What I could become best in the world at and create maximum impact, and through that a profitable business.
 So, how do you know when to strategically quit?
 Start by asking yourself some priority-aligning questions.